Our Equality and Diversity policy

 3. Clearance periods

-We will operate a clearance for interest purposes period of 3 working days on incoming and outgoing payments by cheque, however the period for fate/clearance is 7 working days.
+We will operate a clearance for interest purposes period of 2 working days on incoming and outgoing payments by cheque.
+The period for fate/clearance is 2 working days.
 Receipts and payments by electronic bank transfer (including CHAPS) or banker’s draft will be treated as cleared on receipt or payment for interest purposes.

 We will review this policy and publish any changes not less than 12 monthly or whenever there is a significant change in the bank base rate.

-If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the complaint.
-Normally, you will need to bring a complaint to the Legal Ombudsman within twelve months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring (or if outside of this period, within three years of when you should reasonably have been aware of it).
+If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman, (LeO) an alternative dispute resolution provider (ADR), to consider the complaint.
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring (or if outside of this period, within three years of when you should reasonably have been aware of it).
 For further information please refer to their website – legalombudsman.org.uk or contact their helpline 0300 555 0333.
+Gilbert Stephens is obliged to submit to the ADR procedure operated by the LeO.